JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

-### XAI Features
+### Interpretability & XAI Features

-- **Confidence Maps:** Heatmap showing model confidence in its decisions across different regions of an image.
+- **Confidence Map Overlay:** Heatmap showing model confidence in its decisions across different regions of an image.
 Essential context for model decision transparency.
-- **Saliency Maps:** Highlights which pixels most strongly affect the model’s output, based on local sensitivity.
+- **Saliency Map Overlay:** Highlights which pixels most strongly affect the model’s output, based on local sensitivity.
 Typically emphasizes edges or boundaries where predictions shift sharply.
-- **Integrated Gradients:** Measures cumulative influence of each pixel by comparing the image to a baseline.
+- **Integrated Gradients Overlay:** Measures cumulative influence of each pixel by comparing the image to a baseline.
 Unlike saliency maps, IG reveals focus on both the core and edges of a lesion, offering a more complete view of what drives model decisions.
 - **Grad-CAM Visualizations**: Visualization of the progression from image input to model output, across all convolutional layers.
 Divided into encoder, attention, decoder, and output stages to show how segmentation decisions evolve through the network architecture.

 ---